WH’s Klain panned for retweeting post on ‘ultimate work-around’ for federal vaccine requirement

 Biden was praised by supporters for striking a more urgent tone during his speech

-Ronald Klain, the White House chief of staff, faced criticism on social media Thursday after he retweeted a post that seemed to praise the administration for pulling off the "ultimate work-around" for a national COVID-19 vaccine requirement.
+Ronald Klain, the White House chief of staff, faced criticism on social media Thursday after he retweeted a post that seemed to praise the Biden administration for pulling off the "ultimate work-around" for a national COVID-19 vaccine requirement.

-President Biden announced proposed rules that would be enforced by the Occupational Safety and Health Administration that would force private-sector employers with more than 100 workers to either require them to be fully vaccinated or mandate that they undergo weekly tests.
+President Biden announced proposed rules that would force private-sector employers with more than 100 workers to either require them to be fully vaccinated or mandate that they undergo weekly tests.
 Biden referred to the mandate as a "new action plan."
+The rules would be enforced by the Occupational Safety and Health Administration (OSHA).

-Businesses that do not comply can face fines of up to $14,000 per offense, an administration official told the Associated Press.
+Businesses that do not comply would face fines up to $14,000 per offense, an administration official told The Associated Press.
 The mandate is expected to affect as many as 100 million Americans.

-Klain retweeted MSNBC’s Stephanie Ruhle who posted, "OSHA doing this vaxx mandate as an emergency workplace safety rule is the ultimate work-around for the Federal govt to require vaccinations."
+Klain retweeted MSNBC’s Stephanie Ruhle, who posted, "OSHA doing this vaxx mandate as an emergency workplace safety rule is the ultimate work-around for the Federal govt to require vaccinations."

 The New York Times pointed out that OSHA is tasked with overseeing workplace safety and has the authority to "quickly issue a rule, known as an emergency temporary standard, if it can show that workers are exposed to a grave danger and that the rule is necessary to address that danger.
 The rule must also be feasible for employers to enforce."